Taking a jump from the Miyagi island bridge

 The photos you see in the article are indeed of a woman.
 We’ll call her Katelin.
 Katelin, her coworkers, my wife, and dogs convinced me to take them out for a fun beach/Greek food day on Miyagi Island.
 After the beach, on our way to the Little Greek Kitchen, we drove across this bridge, and I began shaming the men into jumping (peer pressure is much more effective when women are present).
 By the time lunch was over, the only man committed to conquering his fears was a woman.

-When we parked, there was already a group of about 7 Yankee platers who just wrapped up their jumping on the Miyagi island bridge.
+When we parked, there was already a group of about 7 Yankee players who just wrapped up their jumping on the Miyagi island bridge.
 Kaitlin hardly hesitated at all.
 She walked up to the top, climbed the rail and jumped.
 I was surprised and impressed.

-The water beneath the bridge at low tide is plenty deep.
-I am not an aquanautical engineer, so I can’t be exactly sure how deep.
+The water under the bridge at low tide is plenty deep.
+I am not an aqua nautical engineer, so I can’t be exactly sure how deep.
 You can always jump and find out… if you’ve got the guts – which I’m guessing you don’t.
 The bridge is pretty high.

 There are 4 jumping options: the red bridge itself, the ledge at the base of the red bridge, the ledge just beyond the railing, and the railing itself.